Pachico's Eco Tours

 A Little More About Pachico's Eco Tours

-Pachico's Eco Tours is a unique whale and wildlife watching organization that is run by Jesus, son of the legendary Pachico Mayoral - The true pioneer of whale watching in Baja!
+Pachico's Eco Tours is a unique whale and wildlife watching organization that is run by the entire Mayoral Family; sons and daughters of the legendary Pachico Mayoral - The true pioneer of whale watching in Baja!

 Pachico Mayoral, a local fisherman, lived in San Ignacio Lagoon from 1960-2013.
 Pachico was the first person to have a friendly encounter with a gray whale.
 A legend in the whale watching industry, Pachico started running whale trips after his first friendly encounter in 1972.
 Pachico and his son, Jesus, ran and co–owned Pachico's Eco Tours until Pachico's passing in 2013.
 Jesus, who grew up with the gray whales, continues to introduce visitors to the wonders of these gentle giants.

 Jesus, Pachico's youngest son, better known as "Rana", is entering his 27th season guiding whale watching trips in San Ignacio Lagoon.
 He brings a respect and understanding of the gray whale's natural history that can only be gained growing up alongside the whales.
 Fluent in English, he manages the camp, captains a panga, and shares his love for San Ignacio Lagoon with the guests of Pachico's Eco Tours.